GeoSensorWebLab/asw-s3-mirror/README.markdown

 **BUCKET_PATH**: The key for the resource to create in the S3 bucket.

 **S3_REGION**: Region for the S3 bucket. (e.g. `us-east-1`)

+**TMP_DIR**: Path to directory where downloaded files will be stored temporarily.
+Files should not be expected to persist after the tool is finished.
+On AWS Lambda, `/tmp` should be used; for local testing, `tmp` (directory in this repo) can be used.

 ## REQUIREMENTS